-Biogas: The Sustainable Alternative To Fossil Fuels?
+Biogas: A Sustainable Alternative To Fossil Fuels?

 could biogas replace fossil fuel